MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 Moreover, because in each case the `midf_table` argument has a default value, it can be assigned explicitly or not.
-For example, the three formulations below all yield the same result as long as term data table in the computing environment is named `term.`
+For example, the three formulations below all yield the same result.

 ``` r